2018 Toronto Blue Jays season: May

 After playing the last two series at home, the Blue Jays travelled to Citi Field to play the New York Mets in a two-game series.
-They lost the first game 2-12 behind a strong pitching and hitting performance from the Mets’ starting pitcher, Noah Syndergaard.
-However, they won the second game 12-1 as the team got fifteen hits, and their starting pitcher, J.A.
+They lost the first game 2–12 behind a strong pitching and hitting performance from the Mets’ starting pitcher, Noah Syndergaard.
+However, they won the second game 12–1 as the team got fifteen hits, and their starting pitcher, J.A.
 Happ, only allowed two hits while striking out ten batters over seven innings.
-This would be the first time the Blue Jays would win against the Mets in an road game in franchise history.
+This would be the first time the Blue Jays would win against the Mets in a road game in franchise history.
 After their series against the Mets, the Blue Jays returned home to Rogers Centre to play a four-game series against the Oakland Athletics.
 Despite both teams having an even 22–22 record following the first game in the series, the Athletics would go on to sweep the Blue Jays.
 The team was limited to twelve total runs over the four losses, compared to the Athletics’ twenty-seven.
 This would be the second time, and not the last, that the team would lose four straight games in the 2018 season.
 After a day off, the Blue Jays remained at home to play a three-game series against the Los Angeles Angels.
 They snapped their four-game losing streak with a 5–3 win in the first game, where they scored all five runs in the first inning.
 However, they would go on to lose the next two games and the series.
-They were up 3–0 in the bottom of the fifth inning, but after the Angels scored four runs in the top of the ninth inning, the Blue Jays ended up losing 4-5.
-They would also lose the last game 1-8 behind a robust offensive performance from the Angels.
+They were up 3–0 in the bottom of the fifth inning, but after the Angels scored four runs in the top of the ninth inning, the Blue Jays ended up losing 4–5.
+They would also lose the last game 1–8 behind a robust offensive performance from the Angels.